Midcareer Fellowship Program for Prospective MJEd Students

 Discover for yourself the rewards of joining a passionate and vibrant community of learners from across the country and around the world.
 Apply today for the next round of MJEd Midcareer Fellowships at Hebrew College.

-Fellows receive an annual financial-aid award of up to 65 percent.
+Fellows receive a one-third merit fellowship, and may be eligible to receive additional need-based aid from Hebrew College.
 Recipients must complete 12 credits per year for three years, for a total of 36 credits.

 The program can be completed entirely online or in conjunction with on-campus coursework.

 Through a blended curriculum of online and classroom instruction, field-placement experiences and professional-development training, the Shoolman Graduate School at Hebrew College prepares professionals to transform and elevate Jewish educational settings for 21st-century learners.

 Complete your degree in the comfort of your home through our award-winning online courses — without sacrificing the personal attention you've come to expect from Hebrew College.